Sapphire Tower (San Diego)

-Sapphire Tower is the 17th tallest building in San Diego, California and is a prominent fixture in San Diego's skyline.
+Sapphire Tower is a building in San Diego, California, and is a prominent fixture in San Diego's skyline.
 It has a height of 380 ft (116 m) and contains 97 units.
-Located at the southwest corner of Kettner Boulevard and A Street in the Core district of Downtown San Diego, Sapphire Tower is a 32-story building that utilizes the late-modernist architectural style and was designed by the architect firm Austin Veum Robbins Parshalle.
+Located at the southwest corner of Kettner Boulevard and A Street in the Core district of downtown San Diego, Sapphire Tower is a 32-story building that utilizes the late-modernist architectural style and was designed by the architect firm Austin Veum Robbins Parshalle.